notme6000/cybersec-notes/interview/interview-question.md

 3. What are the differences between TCP and UDP?
 Give an example of a protocol that uses each.

 	- The primary difference lies in their approach to reliablility and connection management.
 We can think of TCP like registered, tracked courier service, and UDP like standard, first-class mail.
+	- __TCP__
 		- __TCP (Transmission Control Protocol)__ is connection-oriented.
 This means it establishes a formal connection using a three-way handshake before any data is sent.
 			- __Reliability__ : It guarantees delivery.
 It uses acknowledgements and retransmissions to ensure all data packets arrive.
 			- __Ordering :__ It sequences the data packets so they are reassembled in the correct order at the destination.
 			- __Error Checking__ : It has robust error-checking to confirm data integrity.
 			- __Flow Control :__ It manages the data flow to prevent overwhelming a slower receiver.
 		- Because of this, TCP is heavier, with more overhead due to all the built-in control mechanisms.
 		- A classic example of a protocol that uses TCP is HTTP/HTTPS.
 When you load a website, you need every part of the page-the HTML, the images, the code-to arrive completely and in the correct order.
 A missing or out-of-order piece would break the page.
-	-
+	- __UDP__
+		- __UDP (User Datagram Protocol)__ is connection-less.
+It sends data without establishing a prior connection.
+Its characteristics are:
+			- __Speed :__ It has much lower latency and overhead because it forgoes the handshake, acknowledgements, and sequencing.
+			- __No Guaranteed Delivery :__ It's a "fire-and-forget" protocol.
+It will send the data, but won't check if it arrived.
+			- __No Ordering :__ Packets can arrive out of order.
+			- __Efficiency :__ It's lightweight, making it ideal for applications where speed is more critical than perfect accuracy.
+		- A prime example of a protocol that uses UDP is DNS (Domain Name System).
+When your computer asks a DNS server for the IP address of "google.com," it's a very short, single request.
+It's faster to send a quick UDP packet and hope for a reply than to set up a full TCP connection for such a small query.
+If the request gets lost, it will simply time out and be retried.

 ---

 4. What is the three-way handshake in TCP?
+	- The three-way handshake is a three-step process that two computers use to establish a reliable TCP connection before they start transmitting actual data.
+It's like a formal introduction and agreement to talk before starting a important conversation.
+	- The three step are
+		1. __SYN (Synchronize) :__ The client who wants to initiate a connection sends a TCP packet to the server with a special flag called SYN set to 1.
+This is essentially the client saying, "Hello, server.
+Are you open to a new?
+My initial sequence number is X."
+		2. __SYN-ACK (Synchronize-Acknowledge) :__ The server, if it's open and accepting connections, responds with a packet that has two flags set: SYN and ACK.
+This means: "Hello, client.
+I acknowledge your request(ACK)".
+I am open for a connection.
+My initial sequence number is Y."
+		3. __ACK (Acknowledge) :__ Finally, the client sends an ACK packet back to the server.
+This confirms the server's sequence number.
+It's the client saying, "Great!
+I acknowledge you.
+Let's start transmitting data.".

+---

 5. Explain what ARP (Address Resolution Protocol) is and its purpose.
+	- __ARP, of Address Resolution Protocol__, is a critical layer 2 protocol used to map a known IP address to an unknown MAC address on a local area network (LAN).
+	- Its core purpose is to resolve a logical Layer 3 address (the IP address) into a physical Layer 2 address (the MAC address).
+This is necessary because for two devices to communicate on the same local network segment, the data must be encapsulated in a frame that uses MAC addresses for delivery, even if the application started with just an IP address.
+	- __The process__
+		1. A host checks its local ARP cache to see if it already has the mapping.
+		2. If not, it broadcasts an ARP Request packet to the entire local network, asking, in essence, "who has IP address 192.168.1.5?
+Please tell me your MAC address."
+		3. Only the device with that specific IP address will respond with a unicast ARP Reply containing its MAC address.
+		4. The original host then stores this mapping in its ARP cache for future communication and can now correctly address the data link layer frames.

+---

 6. What is a DNS and how does it work?
+	- __DNS or Domain Name System, is essentially the phonebook of the internet__.
+It's a distributed, hierarchical database that translate human-friendly domain names, like "google.com", into machine-readable IP addresses, like "142.251.42.46", which are necessary to locate and connect to web servers.
+	- __How DNS works__
+		1. __User Request__ : A user types a domain name (e.g., www.google.com) into their browser.
+The browser first checks its own cache and the local operating system's hosts file to see if it already knows the corresponding IP address.
+		2. __Recursive Resolver__ : If the answer isn't cached locally, the query is sent to a __Recursive Resolver__.
+This is typically a server operated by the user's Internet Service Provider (ISP).
+The resolver acts like a librarian who does the legwork of finding the answer for you.
+		3. __Root Name Server :__ The recursive resolver doesn't know the answer either, so it first queries one of the 13 logical __Root Servers.__ There servers don't have the final answer but know where to direct the query for the top-level domain (TLD)- in this case, for `.com`.
+The root server responds with the address of a TLD name server for `.com`.
+		4. __TLD Name Server :__ The resolver then queries the `.com` TLC server.
+This server manages information for all `.com` domains.
+It doesn't know the specific IP for `www.example.com`, but it knows the authoritative name servers for the `example.com` domain.
+It returns the addresses of those servers to the resolver.
+		5. __Authoritative Name Server__ : Finally, the resolver queries one of the __Authoritative Name Servers__ for `example.com`.
+These servers hold the definitive DNS records for that specific domain.
+The authoritative server looks up the "A record" for `www.example.com` and returns the final IP address (e.g., `93.184.216.34`) to the recursive resolver.
+		6. __Response to Client :__ The recursive resolver receives the IP address, stores it in its local cache for a period of time (defined by the TTL- Time to Live) for future requests, and then sends the final answer back to the user's operating system, which gives it to the browser.
+		7. __Website Connection :__ The browser can now initiate a TCP connection to the IP address `93.184.216.34` and load the website.

+---

 7. What is the difference between a router and a switch?
+	-

+---
-8. Explain the concepts of IP Address, Subnet Mask, and Default Gateway.
+7. Explain the concepts of IP Address, Subnet Mask, and Default Gateway.
-9. What is a VLAN and why is it used for security?
+8. What is a VLAN and why is it used for security?
-10. What is a VPN and how does it provide security?
+9. What is a VPN and how does it provide security?
-11. What is the difference between HTTP and HTTPS?
+10. What is the difference between HTTP and HTTPS?
-12. What are the common TCP and UDP port numbers for services like SSH, FTP, DNS, HTTP, HTTPS, and RDP?
+11. What are the common TCP and UDP port numbers for services like SSH, FTP, DNS, HTTP, HTTPS, and RDP?
-13. What is a MAC address and how is it different from an IP address?
+12. What is a MAC address and how is it different from an IP address?
-14. What is a DDoS attack and how does it work from a network perspective?
+13. What is a DDoS attack and how does it work from a network perspective?
-15. What is a Man-in-the-Middle (MitM) attack?
+14. What is a Man-in-the-Middle (MitM) attack?

 ### **Core Cybersecurity Concepts**